pudding-tech/mikane/README.md

 ### Backend

 The backend has integration tests that require a database to function.
-However, this is automatically set up through the commands below, so no additional actions are needed.
+However, this is automatically set up through Docker with the `npm run db` command below, so no additional actions are needed.

 To run backend tests:
 ```bash